databricks/terraform-provider-databricks/docs/resources/schema.md

 -> **Private Preview** This feature is in [Private Preview](https://docs.databricks.com/release-notes/release-types.html).
 Contact your Databricks representative to request access.

-Within a metastore, Unity Catalog provides a 3-level namespace for organizing data: Catalogs, databases (also called schemas), and tables / views.
+Within a metastore, Unity Catalog provides a 3-level namespace for organizing data: Catalogs, Databases (also called Schemas), and Tables / Views.

 A `databricks_schema` is contained within [databricks_catalog](catalog.md) and can contain tables & views.